Kitty Pryde: X-Babies

 An X-Baby version of Shadowcat appears briefly in the X-Babies one-shot comic.
 She is wearing her original costume and is younger than the other X-Babies.
 She is named as Shadowkitty rather than Shadowcat or Kitty Pryde.
-She also doesn't seem to have a strong bond with the X-Baby version of Lockheed.
+She also does not seem to have a strong bond with the X-Baby version of Lockheed.

 X-Men Forever

 In the X-Men Forever series, Kitty and Nightcrawler have left Excalibur and rejoined the X-Men after the events of X-Men #1-3.
 Of the X-Men, she undergoes the most drastic changes from the events of X-Men Forever #1.
 During the battle with Fabian Cortez, she phases through Wolverine while he is being affected by Cortez's power.
 This drives her powers haywire as well, and somehow she ends up with one of Wolverine's claws in her wrist.
 Claremont has also hinted in dialogue throughout the title so far that she may have also undergone psychological or psychic changes as a result of the event.
 From Forever #4 to the current issue, she is shown to be able to use the claw in the exact method Wolverine would manifest it, with no apparent ill effects (the mechanism for this has not yet been made clear) outside of excruciating pain.
 Because of the merger with Logan's DNA she has begun to develop a healing factor, slower than Wolverine's but it heals faster when she is intangible.
 She has also slightly enhanced senses, she also can produce a set of five retractable claws on her left hand like Sabretooth.
 She has also begun to take on Logan's personality and memories as well.
 And because of this she is beginning to wonder what part of her truly remains the same.